 Undergraduate admission is based on high school grades, academic program, and SAT or ACT scores.
 Successful candidates have at least a B+ average in a well-rounded program of study that includes academic course work in math (3 years), English (4 years), lab science (2 years), social studies (4 years), and foreign language (3 years).

 New York State GED recipients may apply to Queens College if they earn a score of 3500 or better on the equivalency exam and corresponding high school units.
 Applicants who are not native English speakers should submit their scores on the TOEFL (Test of English as a Foreign Language).

-Queens College is accredited by the Middle States Commission on Higher Education (MSCHE) and the State of New York (NYSDOE).
+Queens College is accredited by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104; 267-284-5000.
+The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+The college is also accredited by the State of New York (NYSDOE).
 Special program accreditations include: